What is captioning?

 - in the financial year preceding the start year of the eligible period applied for; or

 - between 1 July and 27 December in the start year of the eligible period applied for.

 Before an order is made, a draft of the order will be published for public consultation.
 Please go to the Draft orders page to read about applications for exemption orders or target reduction orders.
-The submission period for comments on these applications has closed.
+The submission period for comments on these applications is now open.
 Please go to the Exemption orders and Target reduction orders page to view the orders made by the ACMA.